eedwards4/349-Project-1/README.txt

 To use debug features, simply use "debug" as your filename argument.
 The program will then query you for a file to test it's output against.
 After that the program will query you for the file you want to analyze, and then it will analyze the file.
-If there are any descrepencies between the two outputs, the program will add a line below the output in question stating something like the following: "WARN: 61 != 111".
+If there are any discrepancies between the two outputs, the program will add a line below the output in question stating something like the following: "WARN: 61 != 111".

-Files must either be in the same folder as the program excecutable or be dictated as a full filepath [E.G /home/myFile.txt]
+Files must either be in the same folder as the program executable or be dictated as a full filepath [E.G /home/myFile.txt]